malamin92/malamin92.github.io/_posts/2017-07-25-how-to-make-a-jekyll-3.5-site.md

 You can begin writing blog entries for your site by creating a markdown file in the `_posts` folder.
 The name  of the markdown has to follow a certain format: *year-month-date-title-of-blog*.
 Go ahead and write as your desire!
 You can also find information on [markdown format here](https://guides.github.com/features/mastering-markdown/).

 ## Getting the Jekyll site on GitHub
 Now let's get your new site up on github.
 This is pretty standard stuff, just initialize your Jekyll project folder with `git init`.
 Do your initial `git add` and `git commit -m 'first commit message'`.
-Go ahead and get the link to the repo you created earlier and do `git remote set origin link-to-repo` .
+Go ahead and get the link to the repo you created earlier and do `git remote set-url origin link-to-repo` .
 The last step is to push your project folder with `git push origin master` (or a branch if you created one).

 You did it!
 Your site should be up in a couple of minutes with the front page showing whatever blog entries you have written so far.
 Go ahead and give yourself a pat on the back.